 You may regret making purchases, not saving enough and making other poor financial decisions that have led to your debt and that pile of bills.

 Success in our society is measured by the money and the material possessions you have.
 Feeling embarrassed or ashamed if you’re dealing with financial constraints is a natural feeling.
 Not living the life you want?
 Not making enough money?
 Did you manage your money poorly?
+Resorting to online payday loans again and again?
 These can lead to feelings of embarrassment.

 8. Social Embarrassment